-For privately owned and maintained systems, the City allows use of all Ecology Technology Assessment Protocol (TAPE) approved technologies that have General Use Level Designation (GULD).
+For privately owned and maintained systems, the City allows use of all Ecology Technology Assessment Protocol (TAPE) approved technologies that have General Use Level Designation (GULD) and Conditional Use Level Designation (CULD).

-For publicly owned and maintained systems the City has approved alternative methods for stormwater quality treatment for public impervious areas.
-Those currently approved are Contech StormFilter (StormFilter manholes may be allowed on a case-by-case basis) and Filterra.
+For publicly owned and maintained systems the City has conditionally approved alternative methods for stormwater quality treatment for public impervious areas.
+Those currently approved are Contech StormFilter (StormFilter manholes may be allowed on a case by case basis) and Filterra.
 Design must meet Ecology's General Use Level Designation (GULD) criteria and standards.